On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible processes: Symmetric stable processes with paths

 The crucial assumption in the above corollaries is that a stable process has \ca\ paths.
-To this end we establish a sufficient criterion which extends a recent result of \citet{LePage-series} obtained by different methods (see Remark \ref{DD}).
+To this end we establish a sufficient criterion which extends a recent result of Davydov and Dombry \cite {LePage-series} obtained by different methods; see Remark \ref{DD}.

-\begin{theorem} Let $X=\{X(t)\}_{t\in [0,1]}$ be given by \eqref{int-X} and let $\alpha\in (1,2)$.
-Assume that there exist $\beta_1,\beta_2>1/2$, $p_1 > \alpha$, $p_2>\alpha/2$ and increasing continuous functions $\morf{F_1,F_2}{[0,1]}{\R}$ such that for all $0\leq t_1\leq t\leq t_2\leq 1$,
+\begin{theorem} Let $X=\{X(t)\}_{t\in[0,1]}$ be given by \eqref{int-X} and let $\alpha \in(1,2)$.
+Assume that there exist $\beta_1,\beta_2>1/2$, $p_1 > \alpha$, $p_2>\alpha/2$ and increasing continuous functions ${F_1,F_2}\dvtx[0,1]\to\R$ such that for all $0\leq t_1\leq t\leq t_2\leq1$,

 Then $X$ has a \ca\ modification. \end{theorem}